-This podcast features the debut of Lady Sophia de Venezia of Meridies, a recap of this year’s Gulf Wars, and an idea for discussion: courtesan “types”.
+This podcast features the debut of Lady Sofia de Venezia of Meridies, a recap of this year’s Gulf Wars, and an idea for discussion: courtesan “types”.

 The linen sale ended, but it’s still great fabric if you’re looking to make some garb.
 Maybe dye it with period dyes to learn more about how clothing was made?